TritonDataCenter/sdc-cloudapi/README.md

         roles: [[ {role_object}[ , {role_object}, ... ] ]]
     };

+### Ask MAHI to authorize/deny user access

-3. When CloudAPI detects that the current request is being performed by an account sub-user, it will load the sub-user active roles (i.e. `user.default_roles`), and will pass those, together with the current resource roles collected into the previous step,  to `aperture` for user authorization.
+When CloudAPI detects that the current request is being performed by an account sub-user, it will load the sub-user active roles (i.e. `user.default_roles`), and will pass those, together with the current resource roles collected into the previous step,  to `aperture` for user authorization.
 Additionally, the current